Banutyperr/Damn/README.md

 no idea
 : 2 words ,idea is a noun in singular form !
+First Term
+: This is the definition of the first term.